spencertipping/canard/doc/function-continuation-management.md

     f [x y z]     -> f [x r> y z r<]
                    = f [x r> y r< r> z r<]
                    = f [r> return r< r> x r< r> y r< r> z r<]

+# Update

+Since lists are no longer tail-encoded, we need to wrap each call uniformly with r> and r<.
+So:

+    f [x y z]     -> f [r> x y z r<]

+Alternatively, something like this:

+    f [x y z]     -> f [call-without-current-continuation [x y z]]

+It might be nice to bake the without-current-continuation stuff into the calling convention.
+It's a little silly to be moving the values around twice like this.
+(However, it is convenient to be able to use the single-byte e8 and e9 to address lists.)